-Ex-Preston & Burnley midfielder Johnrose dies
+Ex-Preston & Burnley midfielder Johnrose dies aged 52

 His hometown club Preston tweeted their "sadness" at the news of his passing.

-Burnley also added a tribute, saying "You'll always be a Claret" while Blackburn also paid their respects following the news.
+Burnley also added a tribute, saying: "You'll always be a Claret," while Blackburn also paid their respects following the news.

 Following his diagnosis, the Len Johnrose Trust was set up in order to raise funds and awareness of the disease.